snowman-repos/book/project_managers/README.md

 - communication tools
 - methodologies

+building blocks, start simple and add complexity. start with reusable stuff - check bootstrap's basic css documentation - things like typography, buttons, form inputs, tables, grid system, the building blocks for all other components/modules.

 BUILD SYSTEMS, NOT SITES
 One big theme arising this year was that of building websites as systems, not as individual pages.